EldonSamuelson/Minoltapedia/MinoltaGang 1.2 FFAQ's.md

 | Hi-Matic S, S2, SD, SD2 | 2x AA Batteries | *None*   |
 | Hi-Matic AF, AF2, AF2-M | 2x AA Batteries | *None*   |

 ***

 ### **Will My Minolta Have a Capacitor Problem?**

 It depends!

 - **SR & SRT** models are mechanically operated, meaning they don't need capacitors in the first place to power anything.
 - **XK's, XE's, and XD's** don't get capacitor issues. *The cameras can still fail and stop working*, of course, but capacitors are not expected to be the cause of failure in those models, as they had more reliable Tantalum capacitors that look like a bulbous blue berry.
 - **XG's** were more likely to have Tantalum capacitors, but it's not guaranteed.
 You can identify Tantalum caps by their blue bulbous look.
 The ones to be concerned about are the Aluminium capacitors, that are a cylindrical black or dark blue.
 [Here's a comparison](https://i.imgur.com/K8yWc1x.png).

 Solid Tantalum Electrolytic Capacitors (STEC's) are more reliable and longer lasting, but more expensive to produce.
 Aluminium Liquid Electrolytic Capacitors (ALEC's) are far cheaper, but less reliable.
 In the 80's, Tantalum prices went up, so STEC's got replaced with ALEC's.
 This happens to coincide with releases of Minolta cameras at the time, and as remaining STEC stock ran out, the ALEC's became standard.

 The models to be aware of for capacitor problems are;

 - ***Some* later model XG's** - It's more likely that the XG models with the [new Minolta logo](https://static.wikia.nocookie.net/camerapedia/images/8/82/MinoltaXG1.jpg/revision/latest?cb=20110202213840) *are more likely* to have Aluminium capacitors, but it is not a guaranteed method of testing.
 You will only be certain by taking off the base plate of the camera, or if the camera is exhibiting classic signs of capacitoritis.
 - Older XG Minoltas with the [lower-case logo](https://blogger.googleusercontent.com/img/b/R29vZ2xl/AVvXsEiDCKFN2fdFJ8AES8TtRHstrQHD4Wc_NsBDQw6hL-8kqVmka8ucDTasGzYdJJEoELXbKEvepHImoo4ieHzhBOjFqgfPG84wBoKWcma-DlmNs9YDZ5KMQn1suT2pI55as6WgqN5ybrPkfqtO/s1600/P1029730.jpg) are less likely to encounter issues, but also don't have the same circuitry.
 If you experience capacitoritis problems, the capacitor is [located similar to the X-700's](https://www.678vintagecameras.ca/uploads/6/6/3/7/66371031/img-20190205-102214_1_orig.jpg).

-- ***Most* X-300/370's** - They were the budget alternative to the X-700, so they weren't expected to be used for long (40 years).
-Also by the time they released in 1984, by then Minolta had used most of their remaining Tantalum capacitors.
-Again though, only checking underneath the baseplate will confirm this.
+- ***Most* X-300/370's & X-500/570's** - They were the budget alternative to the X-700, so they weren't expected to be used for long (40 years).
+Also by the time they released in 1983 and '84 Minolta had used most of their remaining Tantalum capacitors.
+Again though, [only checking underneath the baseplate will confirm this](https://i.imgur.com/K8yWc1x.png).
 - ***Most* X-700's** In the first few runs of the camera, The X-700 was given the expensive more reliable STEC/Tantalum capacitors because it was the 'Pro' camera which was expected to be reliable.
 That means *very early* X-700's below serial no. 20xxxxxx got reliable capacitors and don't have issues.
 However, X-700's were made until the 1990's, so all later serial numbers got the less reliable ALEC's.
 To make it worse, X-700's have *x2* capacitors that can fail, and [in difficult places to reach](https://i.imgur.com/jLbdaZx.png) for DIY repairs.

 These are not set-in-stone truths, however.
 As time goes on, people get their cameras repaired.
 You might find any of these cameras with a freshly replaced capacitor from today.
 These are still ALEC capacitors, but with far better reliability than ones built 50 years ago.

-**Should I Replace My Capacitors Anyway?**
+#### **Should I Replace My Capacitors Anyway?**

 *You should only replace the capacitor if the symptoms of a dying/dead capacitor are apparent!!!*